c3l-java/webbteknik/lectures/week9_canvas_http/day3_node/exercise/readme.txt

 5) Create a folder in your addStuff folder with the name node_modules.

-6) In terminal make sure you are in the addStuff folder and then install the unit testing framework nodeunit, to do this we type 'npm install nodeunit'
+6) In terminal make sure you are in the addStuff folder and then install the unit testing framework nodeunit, to do this we type 'sudo npm install -g nodeunit'
+'npm install nodeunit'

 7) Have a look at the documentation for nodeunit on github, we will be using it to write what we call a unit test.
 A unit test is a piece of code that tests that another piece of code is working properly.